 Due to the large number of ships being delayed by quarantine, many containers have gone without return.
 Foreign containers cannot be transferred back to China, exacerbating the situation of "hard to find a container".
 The shortage of containers has become a common situation for major airlines and industries.
 According to the China Container Industry Association, the global epidemic has led to serious detention of empty containers overseas, reducing the efficiency of container turnover.
 At present, only 1 container can be returned for every 3 containers exported, and a large number of empty containers are backlogged in the United States, Europe and Oceania, which affects the efficiency of container turnover.

-Following the price fluctuations of bulk commodities such as iron ore and steel, the sharp rise in shipping prices this round has also become the focus of attention of all parties.
+Following the price fluctuations of general goods wholesale such as iron ore and steel, the sharp rise in shipping prices this round has also become the focus of attention of all parties.
 According to industry insiders, first of all, the freight cost of general merchandise has risen sharply, which has greatly increased the cost of imported goods.
 Besides, freight congestion has lengthened the time period and increased costs in disguised form.